A scikit-based Python environment for performing multi-label classification: Multi-label classification

 \section{Multi-label classification}

-The task of single-label classification concerns assigning at most one class to a given object out of one (single-class classification) or many (multi-class classification) possible classes.
 Multi-label classification deals with the problem of assigning a subset of available labels to a given observation.
-Such problems appear in multiple domains - article and website classification, multimedia annotation, music categorization, discovery of genomics functionalities and are performed by either transforming a problem into a single/multi-class classification problem or by adapting a single/multi-class method to take multi-label information into account.
-An excellent introduction to the field has been provided by \cite{tsoumakas2009mining}.
+Such problems appear in multiple domains - article and website classification, multimedia annotation, music categorization, the discovery of genomics functionalities and are performed either by transforming a problem into a single/multi-class classification problem or by adapting a single/multi-class method to take multi-label information into account.
+An excellent introduction to the field has been provided by \citet{tsoumakas2009mining}.

-\cite{madjarov_extensive_2012} divides approaches to multi-label classification into three groups: method adaptation, problem transformation and ensembles thereof.
+\citet{madjarov_extensive_2012} divide approaches multi-label classification into three groups: method adaptation, problem transformation and ensembles thereof.
 The first idea is to adapt single-label methods to multi-label classification by modifying label assigning fragments in a single-label method.
-An example of this is introducing a multi-label version of a decision function in Decision Trees.
+An example of this is introducing a multi-label version of a decision function in Decision Trees \citep[ex.][]{kocev2013tree}.

 Problem transformation concentrates on converting the multi-label problem to one or more single-label problems.
-The most prominent examples include classifying each label separately (Binary Relevance, Classifier Chains) and treating each label combination as a separate class in one multi-class problem (Label Powerset).
+The most prominent examples include classifying each label separately such as Binary Relevance or Classifier Chains \citep{read2009classifier} and treating each label combination as a separate class in one multi-class problem as in the Label Powerset case.

-Both of those approaches suffer not only from standard problems of machine learning such as over- and underfitting but also from the issue of label imbalance (see \cite{sun2009classification}) or numerical anomalies related to label ordering when Bayesian approaches are used for taking correlations into account (see \cite{read_classifier_2011}).
-Ensemble methods aim to correct this by learning multiple classifiers trained on label subspaces (RAkEL, HOMER), observation subsets with pruning and replacement, or analysing various label orderings (CC, PCC).
+Both of these approaches suffer not only from standard problems of machine learning such as over- and under-fitting but also from the issue of label imbalance \citep{sun2009classification} or numerical anomalies related to label ordering when Bayesian approaches are used for taking correlations into account.
+Ensemble methods aim to correct this by learning multiple classifiers trained on label subspaces \citep[ex.
+RAkEL by][]{tsoumakas2011random}, observation subsets with pruning and replacement, or analyzing various label orderings in chains \citep[ex.
+Probabilistic Classifier Chains by][]{dembczynski2010bayes}.